Who should buy the Under Armour Charged All-Day

 Year after year the promising brand continued to introduce cutting-edge sportswear from shirts to other forms of apparel.
 It also tapped other industries like golf and advertising.
 It seems like destiny would side with the company's success because every right turn they took would propel them further into the clothing limelight.

 In 2006, the Baltimore brand started to create cleats for soccer players under the Click-Clack® campaign.
-On its first year alone, Under Armour hogged 23% of the market share which enabled them to expand to other sports franchises like baseball, lacrosse, and softball.
-It is also around this time where they started including professional athletes like Ray Lewis, Lindsey Vonn, and Brandon Jennings into their line-up.
+In its first year alone, Under Armour hogged 23% of the market share which enabled them to expand to other sports franchises like baseball, lacrosse, and softball.
+It is also around this time that they started including professional athletes like Ray Lewis, Lindsey Vonn, and Brandon Jennings into their line-up.

 The mid-2000s also marked the change-up on the company's agenda which involves dressing their superstars from head to toe in Under Armour apparel.
 Lifestyle-bound outfits would slowly crawl their way into the current trend and Under Armour answered by including off-sport Under Armour shoes for everyday wear with a dash of UA technological inputs.

-One technology that is being utilized into a lifestyle sneaker was the Charged Foam.
-The Charged Foam is a unique midsole cushion which converts the absorbed energy of every foot stride to maximize a responsive run.
-A collection of Charged Foam sneakers lie under one umbrella which includes iterations like Charged 24/7 Low, Charged Legend Stripe, Charged All-Day and many more.
+One technology that is being utilized in a lifestyle sneaker was the Charged Foam.
+The Charged Foam is a unique midsole cushion that converts the absorbed energy of every foot stride to maximize a responsive run.
+A collection of Charged Foam sneakers lie under one umbrella which includes iterations like Charged 24/7 Low, Charged Legend Stripe, Charged All-Day, and many more.